hhelo/Insults/README.md

 Some insults may possibly be mind shattering, _insulting_ (of course!) and/or inappropriate.
 Use with caution.
 They can be smart, they can be based off of real things people have said (praise humanity).

+There is a little [script](src/intellisult.js) that generates insults.
+The source is from [http://intellisult.com/](Intellisult), check it out!

 Contributing
 ============